Share:

 Motor Vehicle Accident Compensation in the ACT

-Car Accident at stop sign
+Motor vehicle accident at stop sign

 If you have been injured in a motor vehicle accident in the ACT you can claim compensation for loss of wages, medical treatment and your pain and suffering.
 Under ACT law, there are some important things to consider.